pagreene/doyen/ingestion_pipeline/aws_deployment/README.md

 ## Setting up ElasticSearch

-You are now free to set up ElasticSearch as shown in the [main README](../../README.md), with a single modification: when you run the docker container, you will need to add two environment variables to the command:
+You are now free to set up ElasticSearch as shown in the [ingestion README](../README.md), with a single modification: when you run the docker container, you will need to add two environment variables to the command:

 ```bash